Optimization-Based Safe Stabilizing Feedback with Guaranteed Region of Attraction: Analysis of Safety QP with Stability Penalty

-Note that by ensuring that the origin is asymptotically stable in $\Gamma_{\nu}$ we rule out the existence of equilibrium points in $\Gamma_{\nu}$ other than the origin.
+Under the assumptions of Corollary 5.4, by ensuring that the origin is asymptotically stable in $\Gamma_{\nu}$, we rule out the existence of equilibrium points in $\Gamma_{\nu}$ other than the origin.
+If the conditions of Corollary~\ref{cor:conv-origin} are not satisfied or $\epsilon\geq\hat{\epsilon}$, other undesired behaviors like limit cycles or convergence to undesired equilibria like the ones found in Proposition~\ref{prop:undes-eq} cannot be ruled out.
 Theorem~\ref{thm:epsilon-roa} and Corollary~\ref{cor:conv-origin} solve Problem~\ref{pb:problem-1}.
 Under the stated assumptions, by taking $u_{\epsilon}^{\safe}$ with $\epsilon<\hat{\epsilon}$ as a safe stabilizing controller, an inner approximation of the region of attraction of the origin is the largest level set of $V$ that does not contain any incompatible points inside it.
-Theorem~\ref{thm:epsilon-roa} and Corollary~\ref{cor:conv-origin} also provide a solution to Problem~\ref{pb:problem-2}.
-Namely, if there exists a sublevel set of $V$ that contains $\Cc$, $u_{\epsilon}^{\safe}$ with $\epsilon<\hat{\epsilon}$ safely stabilizes the origin and $\mathcal{C}$ is in its region of attraction.
+In particular, if there exists a sublevel set of $V$ that contains $\Cc$, $u_{\epsilon}^{\safe}$ with $\epsilon<\hat{\epsilon}$ safely stabilizes the origin and the whole safe set $\mathcal{C}$ is in its region of attraction.